X

 Subdural hematoma

-This occurs when blood vessels burst between your brain and the outermost of three protective layers that cover your brain (dura mater).
-The leaking blood forms a hematoma that presses on the brain tissue.
+A subdural hematoma occurs when blood vessels burst between the brain and the outermost of three protective layers that cover the brain.
+This outermost layer is called the dura mater.
+The leaking blood forms a hematoma that presses on brain tissue.
 A hematoma that gets bigger can cause gradual loss of consciousness and possibly death.

 • Acute.
-This most dangerous type is generally caused by a severe head injury, and signs and symptoms usually appear immediately.
+This most dangerous type is generally caused by a bad head injury, and symptoms usually appear immediately.

 • Subacute.
-Signs and symptoms take time to develop, sometimes days or weeks after the injury.
+Symptoms take time to develop, sometimes days or weeks after a head injury.

-All three types require medical attention as soon as signs and symptoms appear so that permanent brain damage can be prevented.
+All three types require medical attention as soon as symptoms appear.
+Prompt medical care may prevent permanent brain damage.

 Epidural hematoma

-Also called an extradural hematoma, this type occurs when a blood vessel bursts between the outer surface of the dura mater and the skull.
+An epidural hematoma occurs when a blood vessel bursts between the outer surface of the dura mater and the skull.
 Blood then leaks between the dura mater and the skull to form a mass that presses on brain tissue.
-The most common cause of an epidural hematoma is trauma.
+The most common cause of an epidural hematoma is a head injury.
+This type also is called an extradural hematoma.

-Some people with this type of injury remain conscious, but most become drowsy or go into a coma from the moment of trauma.
+Some people with an epidural hematoma remain conscious.
+But most become drowsy or go into a coma from the moment of injury.
 An epidural hematoma that affects an artery in your brain can be deadly without prompt treatment.

 Prevention

 • Wear a helmet and make sure your kids wear helmets.
-Wear an appropriate and properly fitted helmet when playing contact sports, bicycling, motorcycling, skiing, horseback riding, skating, skateboarding, snowboarding or doing any activity that could result in head injury.
+Wear an appropriate and properly fitted helmet when doing any activity that could result in head injury.
+This includes while playing contact sports, bicycling, motorcycling, skiing, horseback riding, skating, skateboarding and snowboarding.

 • Buckle your seat belt and make sure your kids are buckled in.
 Do so every time you drive or ride in a motor vehicle.

 • Protect young children.
-Always use properly fitted car seats, pad countertops and edges of tables, block stairways, attach heavy furniture or appliances to the wall to prevent tipping, and keep children from climbing on unsafe or unsteady objects.
+Always use properly fitted car seats.
+Pad countertops and edges of tables, block stairways, and attach heavy furniture or appliances to the wall to prevent tipping.
+Keep children from climbing on objects that aren't safe or steady.
 Place safety gates on stairs and guards on windows.

 Diagnosis

-Diagnosing an intracranial hematoma can be difficult because people with a head injury can seem fine.
-But doctors usually assume that bleeding inside the skull is the cause of progressive loss of consciousness after a head injury until proved otherwise.
+Diagnosing an intracranial hematoma can be a challenge because people with a head injury may seem fine at first.
+Healthcare professionals usually assume that bleeding inside the skull is the cause of a loss of consciousness after a head injury until proved otherwise.

 Imaging techniques are the best ways to determine the position and size of a hematoma.
 These include: